Halke/ToDoList/README.md

 # ToDoList
-If you want to see how the app works, go to the link below. https://evening-hamlet-73625.herokuapp.com/
+If you want to see how the app works, check the link. https://evening-hamlet-73625.herokuapp.com/